pablomesenn/Caso-3-Diseno-de-Software/README.md

 ### Maintainability

 - All system components must emit structured logs to a centralized logging system.
-Metrics must be exposed via Prometheus, with real time dashboards in Amazon Quicksight.
+Metrics must be exposed via Amazon CloudWatch and Amazaon S3, with real time dashboards in Amazon Quicksight.

 - Source code must be managed using Github with GitFlow branching.
 All deployments are automated via CI/CD pipelines with infrastructure defined via Terraform.